RXNT/react-json-schema-form-extras/README.md

 The only property this field requires is `format`
 - `format` `string` an `rte` output format (default `html`)
+- `updateOnBlur` `boolean` allows for RTE update parent form only after edit finished, to minimize calculations and redraw (default `false`)

 As with other projects, all configurations, that you'll configure unser `uiSchema` `rte` field will be transferred to the actual component.